MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-send-a-mail-item-with-an-electronic-business-card.md

 - csharp
 ---

-# How to: Send a Mail Item with an Electronic Business Card
+# Send a Mail Item with an Electronic Business Card

 This example creates a mail item, looks for an Electronic Business Card, and if it finds one, inserts the Electronic Business Card into the mail item.